BlackOpsOne/Cheating-PSA/pages/bo2/Cheating.md

 > On versions of Black Ops II that do not contain the checksums feature, this is undetectable.

 ## Dvar/Command Writing
-This refers to the use of external programs to write to the command buffer, to either set a certain dvar or run a certain command.
+This refers to the use of external programs to write to the command buffer to either set a certain Dvar to a custom value or run a certain command.

 > [!TIP]
 > Some patches will detect when certain Dvars are changed, such as `sv_cheats`.